 Based on information from NCIC, CBP officers have made previous arrests of individuals wanted for homicide, escape, money laundering, robbery, narcotics distribution, sexual child abuse, fraud, larceny, and military desertion.

-To Learn More about the CBP’s ‘ASTORS’ Award-Winning biometric entry/exit program please visit www.CBP.gov or see
+To Learn More about the CBP’s ‘ASTORS’ Award-Winning biometric entry/exit program please visit www.CBP.gov.

 CBP Entry/Exit Program takes Platinum in the 2nd Consecutive ‘ASTORS’ Homeland Security Awards Program